onurmx/emotion-recognition/README.md

 # emotion-recognition
-Emotion recognition from facial images.
+Emotion recognition from facial images using convolutional neural networks.